mehdeh/flexible-interpolator/README.md

 ## Features

-- 🎯 **Multiple Interpolation Methods**: Linear, Power-based, Exponential, and Rho-based
+- 🎯 **Multiple Interpolation Methods**: Linear, Power-based, Exponential, Rho-based, and Geometric
 - 🚀 **Easy to Use**: Simple API with both class-based and function-based interfaces
 - 🔧 **Flexible**: Adjustable parameters for fine-tuning each method
 - 📊 **Visualization Support**: Built-in plotting capabilities and CLI tool